-We tend to think of hernias as being the result of lifting very heavy objects.
+We tend to think of hernias as being the result of lifting heavy objects.
 In fact, they can have any number of causes, such as a natural weakness in the abdominal wall or inguinal or femoral canal, overexertion, coughing, surgery, or trauma .

 Hernias can occur in both men and women of all ages, as well as in children.
 However, hernias tend to be much more common in men, occurring most often in the groin area where the abdominal folds meet the thighs.
 These are known as inguinal hernias.
 This is due in part by the normal descent of the testicles into the scrotum.
-This creates an unsupported area in the groin where abdominal tissue can protrude if it does not close properly.
+This creates an area in the groin where abdominal tissue can protrude if it does not close properly.

-Children are most susceptible to inguinal hernias, with the large majority of these occurring in boys.
-Infants are also susceptible to umbilical hernias.
+Inguinal hernia are more likely to be found in children, with the large majority of these occurring in boys.
+Umbilical hernias are most commonly seen in infants.
 These generally appear as a protrusion in the naval area.
-Umbilical hernias in infants tend to be less troublesome than other types of hernias, since they tend to heal without any treatment by the time the child is three or four.
+Umbilical hernias in infants are less troublesome than other types of hernias, since they tend to close without any treatment by the time the child is 3-4 years old.

 Generally, you will notice a small lump somewhere in the groin or abdominal area.
-Many hernias are reducible; that is, you can push the tissue gently back into its normal place.
-If you notice a bulge that does not resolve, or you develop pain at the site, you should seek medical treatment.
+Many hernias are reducible; that is, the tissue can be pushed gently back into its normal place.
+If you notice a bulge that does not resolve or you develop pain at the site, you should seek medical treatment.